 - 1. Projects can be individual or team-based.
-For team-based projects, maximum is three students per project entry. - 2.
-Adults can help, in fact we want them to get involved.
+For team-based projects, maximum is four students per project entry. - 2.
+Adults can help.
+In fact, we want them to get involved.
 They can help gather materials, supervise your experiment and even help build the display.
 They cannot complete the major part of your project such as writing your report, building your invention, collecting your data, or conducting your experiment. - 3.
 If you are doing an experimental project, you must use the Scientific Method.
 If you are doing an invention project, you must use the Engineering Design Process.
-You will not receive high scores unless you follow these steps. - 4.
+For a collection project, you are encouraged to organize or classify your collection through some scientific rationale. - 4.
 You will only be judged on your display board and report.
 You will not be doing a live experiment or invention demonstration. - 5.
-Do not buy a science kit to build an invention or conduct an experiment. - 6.
-No part of your display may pose a safety hazard.
+Do not buy a science kit to build an invention or conduct an experiment. - No part of your display may pose a safety hazard.
 Do not include harmful chemicals, bacterial cultures, sharp objects, or any source of heat or flames.
 No live or preserved animals are allowed. - 7.
 Displays must be on display boards or can be made with cardboard.
 They must stand alone.
 See the display making page if you need a diagram. - 8.
 Respect all adults involved in the fair... especially the judges! - 9.
 All decisions of the judges and science fair committee are final.